-The Irving Institute for Clinical and Translational Research, home to Columbia University’s Clinical and Translational Science Award (CTSA) Program hub, is one of over 50 medical research institutions across the nation that work together to speed the translation of research discovery into improved patient care.
+The Irving Institute for Clinical and Translational Research, home to Columbia University’s Clinical and Translational Science Award (CTSA) Program hub, and is one of over 50 medical research institutions across the nation that work together to speed the translation of research discovery into improved patient care.
 The CTSA hubs help to identify and overcome scientific and organizational barriers that slow the movement of discoveries from the lab bench to the patient bedside.
 The Irving Institute works in partnership with researchers and clinicians across Columbia University Irving Medical Center, NewYork-Presbyterian, and the New York State Psychiatric Institute to support all phases of clinical and translational science.

 Columbia University became one of the first 12 academic institutions in the nation to receive CTSA Program funding from the National Institutes of Health (NIH) in 2006.
 Combined with increased support from our long-time benefactors, the late Herbert and Florence Irving, the new CTSA Program funding enabled the former Irving Center for Clinical Research, a longstanding NIH-sponsored General Clinical Research Center, to transform into the Irving Institute for Clinical and Translational Research - the academic and intellectual home for the next generation of clinical and translational researchers at Columbia University.
-The NIH CTSA Program has continually funded the Irving Institute since 2006, with the third and most recent 5-year grant cycle spanning from July 2016 through June 2021.
+The NIH CTSA Program has continually funded the Irving Institute since 2006, with the fourth and most recent 5-year grant cycle spanning from June 2021 through May 2026.

 The mission of the Irving Institute for Clinical and Translational Research is to advance discoveries, knowledge, and innovation to improve human health across the lifespan for diverse populations in upper Manhattan and around the world.
 By mobilizing and connecting Columbia University’s researchers, we aim to create a seamless integration of community and academic partnerships.
 Our commitment to train a multi-faceted workforce, provide vital resources to researchers, and improve the efficiency of research processes, promotes the collaborative team science framework needed to translate research discoveries into effective interventions that address current and future health concerns.